TL;DR: Serger Tips: Avoid Mistakes

 If you love sewing clothes, a serger is a must-have tool.
 It makes sewing with knits, jerseys, and delicate fabrics so much easier and gives your projects a store-bought finish.

-Serger Setup: What You Need to Know
+Serger Tips: What You Need to Know During Setup

 Threading a serger may look intimidating at first, but it gets easier once you get the hang of it.
 Here’s what you need to know to get started: